bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 produce less value to people.

-(The other two combinations being: High quality, high affordability - a dream.
+(The other two combinations are:

+High quality, high affordability - a dream.

 Low quality, low affordability - a scam).

 A decent quality, affordable, scalable product/service might produce a lot of value.